Glenn Hegar

 Collecting Tax

 Collect state sales tax, plus any city, county, transit tax or special purpose district tax on only 80 percent of the amount you bill for your information service.
+In other words, twenty percent of the sales price of an information service is exempt.

 Materials, Supplies and Equipment